Win £10,000 for free with Fantasy5 by picking the best players for Gameweek 16

 Sponsored by Fantasy5

-Fantasy Football Scout recently unveiled a nine-week battle that pits 10 staff members and Pro Pundits against each other.
+Last month, Fantasy Football Scout unveiled a nine-week battle that pits ten staff members and Pro Pundit experts against each other.
 To determine who truly has the best eye for a Fantasy player, the FFS Challenge mini-league will take place between Gameweeks 12 and 20.

 ENTER YOUR FANTASY5 TEAM HERE